 Try meditating first thing in the morning before you’ve started your to-do list or before bed once you’ve ended your day.
 This can help eliminate a racing mind.

-Commit to just five minutes of meditation and work your way up!
+Commit to just five minutes of meditation (whether it’s first thing in the morning, in between a meeting, or before you hit the hay) and work your way up!
 You can do anything for five minutes — we believe in you!

 Take 5 Minutes To Quiet Your Mind